 How old are au pairs and where are they from?
 Do they have experience providing child care?

 Au pairs are between the ages of 18 and 26 (27 in their extension term).
 They come from 30 countries, including: most of Europe, parts of Latin America, and three countries in Asia.
 The au pairs we place must have child care experience and references, which we verify either over the phone or in person.
-If care is to be provided to children under age 2, the au pair must have significant documented experience in that age range.
+Au pairs caring for children under age 2 must have significant documented experience in that age range.

 Cultural Care provides potential host families with a detailed profile, completed by the au pair, with information about her life, family, education, and driving experience, among other topics.
 They also include any personal information that may be pertinent to their host family, such as allergies and dietary restrictions.